gnovakov/StackExchange_UserApp/README.md

 - Improve the look of the UI
 - Try Koin Dependency Injection

-## Libraries
+## Tech-Stack
+- Kotlin
+- Dagger 2 (For Dependency Injection)
+- RxJava (For Managing Background Tasks)

-- Networking; Moshi, okHttp, Retrofit, RxJava (Coroutines in a seperate Branch)
+- Coroutines (For Managing Background Tasks - in a separate Branch)
-- Dependency Injection: Dagger 2
+- Retrofit (For Networking)
+- JetPack
+    - ViewModel (For managing UI related data in a lifecycle conscious way)
-- Architecture: MVVM, LiveData
+    - LiveData (For notifying views of data changes)
+- Picasso (For displaying images)
+- Architecture
+    - MVVM (Used in Presentation Layer)